Paipa: Economy

 Paipa's main economic activities are tourism and agriculture, with livestock and dairy farms as well as farms producing oats, barley, maize, wheat, and potatoes.
 The coal-fired TermoPaipa power plant serves the entire region.

+Transport

 The city is served by Juan José Rondón Airport.

 Tourism

 Places of interest include: Lake Sochagota, the Ranchería nature reserve, the Vargas swamp, the church, the Casona del Salitre and Jaime Rook park, named in honor of James Rooke.

 Lake Sochagota

 Lake Sochagota is a destination for Colombians and has started to attract foreign visitors.
 Activities include water-skiing, kayaking, as well as running and cycling around its edge.

 Vargas Swamp

 Vargas Swamp is the location of the Battle of Vargas Swamp which took place on the 25th of July 1819 and was decisive in the fight for independence.
 A monument to the 14 lancers, by Rodrigo Arenas Betancur, commemorates the battle.

 Paipa thermal baths

 The thermal bath area covers approximately 5 hectares and includes a number of pools, both public and private, as well as hotels, sports facilities, shops and cafes.
 The water comes from a subterranean lake whose waters come to the surface in this area, before being distributed by pipes to various establishments in the sector.